Grain of Hope and Loaf of Neglect: Lebanon’s Renewed Bread Crisis

 But with the Lebanese pound having lost over 90 percent of its value against the dollar, and amid dwindling foreign reserves at the Central Bank, Lebanon can no longer afford to maintain its expensive subsidy program for importing primary goods — which once cost $6 billion annually — including wheat, which Salam says costs $25 million on average per month or $300 million annually.

-The UN’s World Food Programme (WFP) estimates that the price of essential food for survival of a household for one month was 844,000 L.L. in June— having skyrocketed by almost 1,500 percent since October 2019, leaving the country with one of the highest food inflation rates in the world.
+The UN’s World Food Programme (WFP) estimates that the price of an essential food basket was 844,000 L.L. in June — having skyrocketed by almost 1,500 percent since October 2019, leaving the country with one of the highest food inflation rates in the world.

 Already in 2021, with over three-quarters of Lebanon’s population living in poverty, half of all Syrian refugees and just under half of all Lebanese were “food insecure.”